psychicEgg/EDHM/Odyssey/README.md

 #### <ins>Other information:</ins>

-For EDHM with OpenComposite - OpenXR, consult the [Frontier Forum](https://forums.frontier.co.uk/threads/any-luck-running-opencompositeacc-openxr-toolkit.602523/post-10580496).
+If you want to use EDHM with OpenComposite/OpenXR, the community has found solutions to make them work together.
+You can find this information [here](https://forums.frontier.co.uk/threads/any-luck-running-opencompositeacc-openxr-toolkit.602523/page-6#post-10580496) and [here](https://forums.frontier.co.uk/threads/any-luck-running-opencompositeacc-openxr-toolkit.602523/page-5#post-10036668).

 ---
 ---